 PEFC was established in 1999 by national organizations from eleven countries representing a wide range of interests to promote sustainable forest management especially among small forest managers.

-In 2001, in an effort to integrate social concerns more fully in its activities, PEFC became the first global forest certification organization to require compliance with all the fundamental ILO conventions in forest management.
-2001 also marks the year when social and environmental representatives joined the PEFC International's Board of Directors.
+In 2001, in an effort to integrate social concerns more fully in its activities, we became the first global forest certification organization to require compliance with all the fundamental ILO conventions in forest management.
+2001 also marks the year when social and environmental representatives joined the PEFC International Board of Directors.

-In 2004, Australia and Chile became the first non-European national standards to be endorsed by PEFC.
+In 2004, Australia and Chile became the first non-European national systems to be endorsed by PEFC.